 Yes, those glittery microbeads lose their gleam very quickly once you realise how insidious they are.
 Much like any crush on Chris Brown dissipates after you see Rihanna’s black eye.

 Just ban the microbeads from your bath routine.
 The look of your hand soap / toothpaste will usually give away their presence.
 But if you are want to check whether your brand includes microbeads, look for these tell-tale ingredients in its label: polyethylene (PE), polypropylene (PP), polyethylene terephthalate (PET) and polymethyl methacrylate (PMMA).

 Tip: There is no dearth of natural ingredients – from salt to ground oats – that you can use for exfoliating effect.
-I have switched to regular table salt mixed in my usual face wash: saved $ AND it works better!
+I have switched to ground oats for my daily face wash: saved $ AND it works better!

 2. Eliminate plastic packaging